 NC State’s award-winning dining program offers a variety of restaurants, cafes, coffee houses, dining halls, convenience stores and vending machines, and meal plans make it easy to eat with the Pack.
 Whether you live in on-campus housing or commute to campus, there are affordable plans to meet your needs.

 The meal plan for Summer Session II begins on Saturday, June 23.
 Summer Start will provide students with the following meals prior to the activation of meal plans: dinner on Wednesday, June 20; breakfast, lunch, and dinner on Thursday, June 21 (through New Student Orientation); breakfast, lunch, and dinner on Friday, June 22.

 Review Summer Parking Permit Information

 Parking on campus requires a valid NC State Parking Permit, even during the summer.
-Summer parking permits are sold online beginning in early May through NC State Transportation.
+Summer parking permits are currently available for purchase online through NC State Transportation.
 Permits are $80 if purchased early summer and cost is prorated later in the summer.
 The cost of a parking permit during Summer II classes will be less than $80 if purchased online around June 18.

 Summer permits expire mid-August and are not valid during the academic year.
 For information on academic year permits, which are based on a student’s credit hours on file with Registration and Records and sold online beginning in early July, visit the New Student Checklist.

-Please visit Transportation’s website for more detailed information regarding summer parking permit options and Wolfline.
+Please visit Transportation’s website for more detailed information regarding summer parking permit options and the Wolfline bus system.

 Phone: 919.515.3424 (Transportation)